-Women’s Sexual and Urinary Health Specialist
+Women’s Sexual Health Specialist in Huntersville, NC

-Dr. Tapscott treats many common female-specific medical conditions at her office in Huntersville, North Carolina.
+Dr. Ashley Tapscott treats many common female-specific medical conditions at her office in Huntersville, North Carolina.
 For more information on services offered by Dr. Tapscott, please contact the Sexual Health Institute of the Carolinas today by calling (704) 766-1147.

-Female Sexual Dysfunction Treatment in Huntersville, NC
+Treatment for Female Sexual Dysfunction

 As a woman transitions through menopause, it is common for vaginal tissues to begin deteriorating, which can lead to several concerning symptoms including pain, inflammation, and more.

 A common side effect from vaginal atrophy, vaginal dryness occurs when the body is unable to naturally produce adequate levels of the female sex hormone estrogen.

 Up to 41% of women are estimated to have difficulty in reaching orgasm even after significant sexual stimulation, particularly those of a more mature age.